quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The minimum RTT seen in the connection, ignoring ack delay.

 max_ack_delay:
-: The value from the `max_ack_delay` transport parameter, which indicates the maximum amount of time in milliseconds the receiver intends to delay acks.
+: The maximum amount of time by which the receiver intends to delay acknowledgments, in milliseconds.
 The actual ack_delay in a received ACK frame may be larger due to late timers, reordering, or lost ACKs.

 reordering_threshold:
 : The largest packet number gap between the largest acknowledged